 Carnegie Mellon University

-Transforming Transplant: A Collaboration on Organ Transplant Innovation
+Transforming Transplant: An Organ Transplant Innovation Collaboration

 Organ transplantation is one of the greatest achievements in the history of medicine, and enormous progress has been made in improving organ transplant outcomes over the last three decades.
 Short-and long-term clinical results are excellent, leading to reduced morbidity and mortality and improved quality of life when compared with patients who cannot receive a new organ.
 Unfortunately, there is an immense shortage in the number of donated organs available to those with chronic organ failure.